 • Turn off your local security software temporarily: Your local antivirus or firewall can slow down your VPN connection as it scans and filters packets of data.
 Disable it temporarily and test the VPN connection to see if your local security software is responsible for the slower connection.

-• Change your physical location or ISP: Your VPN may be slow because of the connection between your device and the ISP you use.
-Try connecting to the internet using a different ISP.
-If this isn’t an option, take your device to a new location — such as a restaurant or coffee shop — and use its network (and ISP).
+• Change your physical location or ISP: Your VPN may be slow because of throttling, which is when an internet service provider (ISP) intentionally slows down your internet speed.
+Try connecting to the internet using a different ISP, or take your device to a new location like a restaurant or coffee shop and use its network to test your connection.

 • Use a different device: Some devices like routers and Android devices use heavy encryption, which can slow down a VPN connection.
-Try connecting to the VPN with a different device and see if the connection improves.
+Try connecting to the VPN with a different device and see if the connection is any better.

 Troubleshooting VPN connection issues and failures